nextscript/PyGuardDNS/README.md

 PyGuardDNS creates a Cloudflare DNS-over-TLS upstream by default.
 Additional upstreams can be added, detected, tested, enabled, or paused in the web interface.
 Health checks track latency, success rate, errors, and pause state.

+Supported upstream formats include plain DNS over UDP/TCP, DNS-over-TLS, DNS-over-HTTPS URLs and stamps, and DNSCrypt `sdns://` stamps.
+DNSCrypt certificate fetching tries UDP first and falls back to TCP when the certificate response is truncated or unusable.
+DNSCrypt certificates using `X25519-XSalsa20Poly1305` (`es_version=1`) and `X25519-XChaCha20Poly1305` (`es_version=2`) are supported.

 ## API and Metrics

 The web interface uses the same JSON API that can also be used for automation.
 External clients authenticate with an API token through: